can-yesilyurt/Non-Contact-Heart-Rate-Monitor/README.md

 - Position of the body (none, stationary, active)

 mmWave radar Module can be connected to Mac by using usb-serial converter or bluetooth-serial module

+Documentation about the hardware can be found at [Seed-Studio Wiki](https://wiki.seeedstudio.com/Radar_MR60BHA1/).

 Tested in MacBook Pro M2 Max - connected with both of the above methods.